How many visitors land on your site every day? A thousand? A few hundred thousand?

-Ideally, your site should respond to visitors’ behaviour.
+Ideally, your site should respond to visitors’ behavior.

 Showing recently viewed products to visitors not only improves their experience on the website but also increases the average order value.

-You can display recently viewed products in a form of a widget placed at the bottom of the page or as a separate page.
+You can display recently viewed products in the form of a widget placed at the bottom of the page or as a separate page.